It’s the

 limited time Microsoft are offering a totally free upgrade for most Windows 7

 and 8 users, until they start charging £100 later next year.
-I’ve

 found in the vast majority of cases, it improves the whole performance of the

 computer by installing W10, especially for Windows 8 users.
-There are

 many really nice new features, including the much improved Start Button in the